 Interviews conducted to accompany this study reveal a strong belief in deep market knowledge, local presence, where possible leveraging existing resources and partnerships.
 In terms of entry strategy, interviewees generally favored a gradual build out across the region, typically ensuring that the agreed approach was working well in a small number of markets before committing further.
 READ MORE

-The diverse characteristics of the four markets analysed – as outlined in the section above – demanded that our analysis of the relationship between a fund’s net inflows and its price, performance, and product range be conducted for each market distinctly, and for each distribution channel (institutional and retail).
+The diverse characteristics of the four markets analyzed – as outlined in the section above – demanded that our analysis of the relationship between a fund’s net inflows and its price, performance, and product range be conducted for each market distinctly, and for each distribution channel (institutional and retail).

 Statistical analysis conducted for this report supports received wisdom that retail fund buyers are typically more sensitive to price than institutions, but the picture differs widely across markets.
-In the retail market, for example, Hong Kong retail investors appear considerably more influenced by price than their counterparts in Taiwan, while an analysis of total expense ratios (TERs) across asset classes reveals interesting differences across both institutional and retail channels in the four markets analysed.
+In the retail market, for example, Hong Kong retail investors appear considerably more influenced by price than their counterparts in Taiwan, while an analysis of total expense ratios (TERs) across asset classes reveals interesting differences across both institutional and retail channels in the four markets analyzed.
 READ MORE

 Our analysis suggests that there is a stronger relationship between product range and sales momentum among retail fund purchasers than their institutional counterparts but, perhaps surprisingly, this relationship is positive and negative in different jurisdictions.
 READ MORE